MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/What-s-New-in-Windows-Server-2016-Technical-Preview-5.md

 For more details and instructions for working with shielded virtual machines, see [Shielded VMs and Guarded Fabric Validation Guide for Windows Server 2016 (TPM)](http://aka.ms/shieldedvms).

 ### Windows Defender
 [Windows Defender Overview for Windows Server Technical Preview](../security/windows-defender/windows-defender-overview-windows-server.md).
-Windows Server Antimalware is installed and enabled by default in Windows Server 2016 Technical Preview, but the user interface for Windows Server Antimalware is not installed.
+Windows Server Antimalware is installed and enabled by default in Windows Server 2016, but the user interface for Windows Server Antimalware is not installed.
 However, Windows Server Antimalware will update antimalware definitions and protect the computer without the user interface.
 If you need the user interface for Windows Server Antimalware, you can install it after the operating system installation by using the Add Roles and Features Wizard.

 ## <a name="BKMK_Storage"></a>Storage
-This area covers storage products and features for the IT professional to design, deploy, and maintain Windows Server Technical Preview.
+This area covers storage products and features for the IT professional to design, deploy, and maintain Windows Server 2016.

 -   [What's New in Storage in Windows Server 2016](../storage/whats-new-in-storage.md). **For Technical Preview 5**, enhancements include simplification, manageability, and smaller scale Storage Spaces Direct.
 The new Health Service continues to improve the day-to-day monitoring, operations, and maintenance experience of Storage Spaces Direct.
 Storage Replica brings flexibility by expanding stretch clusters to asynchronous support, delegation of administration, and improved efficiency with support for thinly provisioned storage.